The local information of difference equations: Vanishing cycles and singularities of difference equations

 \begin{definition} We define the \textbf{functor of (left) vanishing cycles} $\Phi^l_{p+\Z}:\Hol(\ddA)\to \Mod(\C[[\pi]])$ by

 Which can be made into a functor in the obvious way. \end{definition}

 Throughout this section we may abbreviate $\Phi= \Phi^l_{p+\Z}$.

-\begin{remark} We can make the following observations. \begin{enumerate} \item By the results of Section \ref{subsec:RestrProps}, $\Phi^l_{p+\Z}M$ is a finite length $\C[[\pi]]$-module. \item The analogous definition yields a second functor $\Phi^r_{p+\Z}(M) = \frac{M|_\pz}{M|_\pz^r}$.
+\begin{remark} We can make the following observations. \begin{enumerate} \item By Proposition~\ref{prop:rhoWellDefdExact}, $\Phi^l_{p+\Z}M$ is a finite length $\C[[\pi]]$-module. \item The analogous definition yields a second functor $\Phi^r_{p+\Z}(M) = \frac{M_p}{M|_\pz^r}$.
 Every statement in this section has an analogous statement for $\Phi^r_{p+\Z}$ after interchanging the roles of $\tau$ and $\tau^{-1}$. \item $\Phi^l_{p+\Z}$ is exact: it is a composition of two exact functors between exact categories $\Hol(\ddA)\to \Hol(\pz)\to \Mod(\C[[\pi]])$.
 Since its source and target are abelian, it is indeed an exact functor in the sense of abelian categories. \end{enumerate} \end{remark}

-One reason why $\Phi^l_{p+\Z}$ is a good replacement for vanishing cycles is that is vanishes exactly for modules with no zeroes (and $\Phi^r$ vanishes for modules with no poles).
-More precisely, in Section \ref{sec:whenIsModuleSingular} we show the following theorem.
+One reason why $\Phi^l_{p+\Z}$ is a good replacement for vanishing cycles is that it vanishes exactly for modules with no zeroes (and $\Phi^r_{p+\Z}$ vanishes for modules with no poles).
+We also show exactly how to compute the local type and vanishing cycles from a matrix difference equation.